 This course explores the tax consequences of creating, acquiring, exploiting, and transferring various intellectual property (IP) assets (including patents, trade secrets, know how, copyrights, trademarks, and computer software) in both domestic and international transactions.
 The course also explores popular tax-planning strategies used in connection with IP (e.g., the use of domestic and foreign IP holding subsidiaries) and raises interesting tax policy questions.
 Valuation of IP, the use of IP by non-profit organizations, and special business and estate planning considerations involving IP are also addressed.

 This course offers students an introduction to acquiring and protecting trademarks.
 Students learn how to counsel clients on what may serve as a proper trademark, how to register a mark with the state and the U.S. Patent and Trademark Office, the nature of an infringement lawsuit, and defending trademarks against domain name “cybersquatters” in US courts and through international arbitration systems.
 This course is designed to give students a practical rather than theoretical view of trademark law and as such frequently incorporates local practitioners in delivering course materials and answering students’ questions.
-The final grade is based upon class participation, a paper, and an in-class presentation.

 Please note that not all courses are offered every semester.